sapphrdavis/SubspaceTeaTi.me/_posts/2021-10-28-USA-Congressional-Redistricting-2023-2033.md

 **January 27, 2022**: South Carolina Governor Henry McMaster signs his state's new districts into law, making South Carolina the thirtieth state to finish its redistricting, though the twenty-eighth to be finalized after Ohio's and Alabama's were ruled against in court.
 [Interactive Map of Districts](https://scsenate.maps.arcgis.com/apps/webappviewer/index.html?id=d665cd0a95014301befca1b001bc9eac) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/south-carolina/)

 **January 28, 2022**: The Hawaii Reapportionment Commission votes to approve the state's new districts, making Hawaii the thrity-first state to finish its redistricting, though the twenty-ninth to be finalized after Ohio's and Alabama's were ruled against in court.
 [Interactive Map of Districts](https://histategis.maps.arcgis.com/apps/MapSeries/index.html?appid=22200cd847df43068939ed7d19fec7eb) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/hawaii/)

+**February 3, 2022**: New York Governor Kathy Hochul signs her state's new districts into law, making New York the thrity-second state to finish its redistricting, though the thirtieth to be finalized after Ohio's and Alabama's were ruled against in court.
+[Interactive Map of Districts](https://newyork.redistrictingandyou.org/?districtType=cd&propA=current_2012&propB=congress_latfor_20220202#%26map=6.44/43.224/-75.943) \| [District Partisanship (via FiveThirtyEight)](https://projects.fivethirtyeight.com/redistricting-2022-maps/new-york/)

 This article will continue to update throughout the Congressional Redistricting process until all states are finished.
 In the meantime, you can check out [this guide from DailyKos on the process of congressional and legislative redistricting in every state](https://docs.google.com/spreadsheets/d/e/2PACX-1vQBfMtdaAHDWfdZ-SUUvbmKyE6oXLL1Tt0fBejDC1SfZK1wY3Kkmw6UiV_AFhETopm0mvo9MoMOvZEh/pubhtml?gid=1108526047) and follow [The Redistrict Network on Twitter for updates from every state](https://twitter.com/RedistrictNet).